 Orders for semiconductor equipment declined during both the fourth quarter of fiscal 2006 and the first quarter of fiscal 2007, reflecting a continuation of the general softness in the back-end semiconductor equipment industry that began in late 2006.
-While orders increased 38.8% (\$14.7 million) in the second quarter of fiscal 2007, compared to the first quarter of fiscal 2007, we have seen a significant decrease in demand for our thermal handlers that has been partially offset by increased orders for our burn-in related thermal sub-system products; based on current customer forecasts we expect this product mix trend to continue.
+While orders for semiconductor equipment increased 38.7% (\$14.7 million) in the second quarter of fiscal 2007, compared to the first quarter of fiscal 2007, such orders decreased 20.7% (\$10.9 million) in the third quarter of fiscal 2007, compared to the second quarter of fiscal 2007.
+We have continued to see a significant decrease in demand for our thermal handlers that has been only partially offset by increased orders for our burn-in related thermal sub-system products.
+Based on current customer forecasts we do not expect any significant improvement in near term demand for test handlers and we expect this product mix trend to continue.
 Our burn-in related thermal sub-system products have significantly lower gross margins than our thermal test handlers.
-As a result of this shift in product mix, compared to fiscal 2005, our gross margin declined during fiscal 2006 and the first six months of 2007.
+As a result of this shift in product mix, compared to fiscal 2005, our gross margin has declined during fiscal 2006 and the first nine months of 2007.
 We will continue to focus on reducing product costs and overall spending, while we develop new product offerings for the test handler and burn-in markets.

-Our deferred revenue totaled \$12.4 million and \$22.0 million at June 30, 2007 and December 30, 2006, respectively.
-The decrease in deferred revenue is the result of the recognition of revenue for certain semiconductor equipment product sales, for which customer acceptance was obtained in the second quarter of fiscal 2007.
+Our deferred revenue totaled \$7.2 million and \$22.0 million at September 29, 2007 and December 30, 2006, respectively.
+The decrease in deferred revenue is the result of the recognition of revenue for certain semiconductor equipment product sales, for which customer acceptance was obtained during 2007.

 Our operating results in the last three years have been negatively impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues.
-These charges totaled approximately \$21.7 million during the three-year period ended December 30, 2006 and approximately \$2.3 million during the first six months of 2007 and were primarily the result of decreases in customer forecasts, competitive conditions in the test handler industry and, to a lesser extent, changes in our sales product mix.
+These charges totaled approximately \$21.7 million during the three-year period ended December 30, 2006 and approximately \$3.5 million during the first nine months of fiscal 2007 and were primarily the result of decreases in customer forecasts, competitive conditions in the test handler industry and, to a lesser extent, changes in our sales product mix.
+During the third quarter of fiscal 2006 we experienced a decline in customer forecasts for a burn-in system acquired from Unisys that negatively impacted our forecasted inventory usage and, as a result, we recorded a charge of approximately \$4.6 million in addition to our charges for other products.
 Exposure related to inventories is common in the semiconductor equipment industry due to the narrow customer base, the custom nature of the products and inventory and the shortened product life cycles caused by rapid changes in semiconductor manufacturing technology.
 Increased competition, particularly in the last several years, has also negatively impacted our gross margins on certain products and we believe it is likely these conditions will exist for the foreseeable future.